 In the dynamic landscape of modern technology, few innovations have shown as much potential to transform various industries as machine learning (ML).
-From manufacturing to healthcare, retail and finance, many companies are using ML to boost efficiency, automate tedious tasks, and drive groundbreaking discoveries.
+From manufacturing to healthcare, retail, and finance, many companies are using ML to boost efficiency, automate tedious tasks, and drive groundbreaking discoveries.
 However, as of today, many machine learning models fail to make it to production, leading to a lot of missed opportunities.
 This is where the concept of MLOps steps in to bridge the gap between prototype and production.

 MLOps, short for Machine Learning Operations, is a paradigm that seeks to streamline and optimize the end-to-end machine learning lifecycle.
-At its core, MLOps revolves around teams collaborating to build, test, automate and monitor their machine learning pipelines.
+At its core, MLOps revolves around teams collaborating to build, test, automate, and monitor their machine learning pipelines.

 In this article, you will get to know the challenges of ML projects and find out how MLOps principles can help solve them.
 At the end, you’ll find an overview of the most relevant MLOps tools and their features to enable you to find the setup that best fits your needs.